acend/kubernetes-basics-training/content/en/docs/13_kubernetes/_index.md

 In this lab you will deploy the Web Console to your Namespace.

 To make Kubernetes workload visible there are many options.
 In our limited namespace we are not allowed to create a read-only user who can access more than our own namespace.
-Therefore this labs uses a small Web Console which can be installed in our Namespace to make our workload visible.
+Therefore, this lab uses a small Web Console which can be installed in our Namespace to make our workload visible.

-The [Web Console](http://kubeview.benco.io/) which will be used, is a small project to make some Kubernetes ressources visible.
+The [Web Console](http://kubeview.benco.io/) which will be used, is a small project to make some Kubernetes resources visible.

 ## Task {{% param sectionnumber %}}.1: Install the Web Console